Festo Olang'

-Festo Habakkuk Olang’ (c.
+Festo Habakkuk Olang' (c.
 1914 – 3 February 2004, in Nairobi) was a Kenyan Anglican archbishop.
 He was born in Ebusakami Esabalu village.

-In 1925 he began attending Kisumu Primary School, then called Komulo School.
+In 1925, he began attending Kisumu Primary School, then called Komulo School.
 In 1927, he sat for the Common Entrance Examination at Maseno School and was admitted in 1928.
 He studied there for three years but found it quite a traumatic experience to be away from home, having to conform to the school regulations and dress code.
 However, he was greatly helped and influenced by the headmaster of Maseno School and famous mathematician, Mr. Edward Carey Francis.
-Olang’s faith in Jesus Christ grew and was strengthened under his guidance and, like many of the 300 boys at the school, Olang’ taught at Sunday schools in the area each Sunday, after learning how to give the lesson under Mr. Francis’s tutelage each week.
-Olang’ taught Luhya speaking groups and was also encouraged to plant trees around the village churches.
+Olang's faith in Jesus Christ grew and was strengthened under his guidance and, like many of the 300 boys at the school, Olang' taught at Sunday schools in the area each Sunday, after learning how to give the lesson under Mr. Francis's tutelage each week.
+Olang' taught Luhya speaking groups and was also encouraged to plant trees around the village churches.

 Early life

 He was born at Ebusakami Esabalu village, Maseno, in south Bunyore, Kakamega District.
 His father was a polygamist and had four wives.
 His mother was his father's senior wife and the only to have two surviving sons.
 Olang' spent his early years in Kano, Kisumu District, where he acquired fluency in Luo and Luhyia.
 The family later moved to Nyamasaria, in Kano, where his family raised livestock.

-He entered Komulo Primary School, then called Komulo School, in 1925.
-After passing the entry exam in 1927, he was admitted to Maseno School in 1928.
+He entered Kisumu Primary School, then called Komulo School in 1925.After passing the entry exam in 1927, he was admitted to Maseno School in 1928.
 His three years of study there were not a pleasant experience, as he was very far from home.
 He still was influenced by Edward Carey Francis, the headmaster, who helped grow his Christian faith.
 Under his guidance, he taught Sunday school classes at the area and also encouraged planting trees near the village churches.
 While at Maseno he was confirmed in the Anglican faith.
 He spoke English fluently by his third year at the school.
 He was the only Christian at his family at this point in time.

 He moved to Alliance High School, in Kikuyu, in 1931, where he stayed until 1935, three years of this at secondary level and the remaining two in teacher training.
 Olang' returned to Maseno School, where he was a teacher for four years, until January 1940, when he moved to newly started Butere Girls School, by invitation.
 He married a Christian woman, Eseri Twera, on 24 December 1937.